 BY KERRY-ANNE MATHIESON

 28 September 2013 saw the very first South African women’s BJJ competition held by Fight Prime in Greenstone Johannesburg.
 The competition was much anticipated as this had never before been attempted, women’s BJJ in South Africa has never drawn women to compete and thus I was very interested to see who would come join in on the fun.
-Ladies traveled in from as far as Nelspruit and Witbank to compete.
+Ladies travelled from as far as Nelspruit and Witbank to compete.

 One thing of which readers must take note, is that the majority of these ladies don’t have the novelty of training with high level women in the sport, Penny Thomas is our only South African born BJJ Blackbelt currently residing in Maui, Hawaii, comes through to SA yearly to host seminars.
 Therefor, we have the difficulty of training with men, which can sometimes be viewed as awkward, uncomfortable, smelly but also challenging and develops a physical and mental toughness that cannot be explained.